replicatedhq/replicated-docs/docs/enterprise/snapshots-understanding.md

   * **Partial snapshots**: Backs up the application volumes and manifest files only.
 See [Create a Partial Backup](snapshots-creating#partial) in _Creating and Scheduling Backups_.

 Full backups are recommended because they support all types of restores.
 For example, you can restore your instance from full backups in disaster recovery scenarios.
-Or you can use a full backup to restore only application data, to roll back after you deploy a new version of an application.
+Or you can use a full backup to restore only application data to roll back after you deploy a new version of an application.
 For more information about restores, see [About Restores](#restores).

 ## About Restores {#restores}